 The Program’s Vision

-The Odyssey program was established with the aim to identify, nurture and promote human capital in the State of Israel.
-Human capital is the country’s most important natural resource – the source for Israel’s trailblazing scientists and inventors.
-The Odyssey program allows Israel’s most outstanding students to realize their personal potential and become the next generation of leaders in research and development, in the academic world and in the workforce.
+The Odyssey Program was established in order to locate, nurture and advance the State of Israel’s human capital.
+The human capital is the State’s most natural and important resource - from which breakthrough scientists and inventors emerge.
+The Odyssey Program will enable Israel’s top students to realize their potential and become the next generation of leading researchers and developers in academia and within industries.

-To shape the character of outstanding students, so that collectively they become a learning, investigative community – a “serving elite” in the fields of science and technology in the State of Israel, spearheading research, development and STEM education in Israel.
+To lead and shape the image of excellent students who will, in the future, become a community of learners and researchers, the “serving elite” in the fields of science and technology in the State of Israel, and the future leaders of Israel’s scientific and technological research, development and education.

-To nurture excellence among outstanding young people, create desire to work in science and technology, and aspire to pave their way to become the future scientific and technological leadership of the State of Israel.
+To foster excellence within excellent youths, to create a desire within them to work in science and technology, and to help them pave a way towards science and technology leadership within the State of Israel.

 To encourage high achievements by setting a personal example and setting high standards on academic and personal-social levels.
 To encourage them to engage in hard work and take part in challenging studies, nurture critical thinking whilst getting to know the Israeli society and unique, relevant issues, as well as instilling within them a sense of commitment to society as a whole.